Configuration

 default: <default value>

-Here is an example:
+Here is an example of an assembly definition:

-The example above shows an assembly created using Assembly YAML
+The example above shows an assembly created using Assembly YAML.

-The assembly file syntax is described in the Assembly YAML
+The assembly file syntax is described in the Assembly YAML section of this documentation.

 References